Contents

 The new, conventional electrolytes are characteristic of high dielectric constants.
 Which helps shorten the battery’s manufacturing process.

-At the same time, polyolefin’s incompatibility results in the uneven current distribution.
+At the same time, polyolefin’s incompatibility results in uneven current distribution.
 The result is a primary battery that doesn’t charge your electric device long enough.

 Finally, there is always a demand to have thinner batteries.
 As expected, this is challenging.
 Batteries need thicker electrodes to hold more charge.
 Nonetheless, companies are coming up with special polyolefin grades to improve Lid’s high molecular weight.